 Pour lukewarm water into a shallow plate and soak the rice paper.

-Remove the rice paper from the water and roll it up.
+Take the rice paper out of the water and roll it up.

 Cut the rice paper rolls into short pieces.